dydxprotocol/v4-chain/v4-proto-js/README.md

   </a>
 </div>

-Generated Javascript package for v4 Chain protobufs.
+Generated Javascript package for dYdX Chain protobufs.